jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 9. **Nashorn JavaScript Engine:**
-   - **Use Case:** Integrates a lightweight, high-performance JavaScript engine.
+   - **Explanation:** Nashorn is a lightweight and high-performance JavaScript engine introduced in Java 8.
+It allows seamless integration of JavaScript code with Java applications.
    - **Example:**
      ```java
      ScriptEngine engine = new ScriptEngineManager().getEngineByName("nashorn");